August 9, 2018

 Unreliable sources are all over.
 Yet, when students help other students identify reliable sources of information, it helps them learn the differences and where to search next time.
 A possible exercise?
 Have students list the things to look for when determining if a source is reliable, then have them list some tip-offs that might make something unreliable.
 Eventually, these giveaways will stick with students as they absorb content outside of school.

 There’s no question that our world is saturated with content—some of it great, some of it not so much.
 The trick is navigating all of this content and getting to the good stuff.
-Renaissance myON News™, powered by News-O-Matic, helps students do just that.
+Renaissance myON News™, helps students do just that.
 Articles are written by professional journalists and reviewed by a child psychologist for age-appropriateness.
 Every article is written at three Lexile® levels, with audio supports and engaging multimedia to further student understanding.
 Now, more than ever, it’s important that we help students develop the skills needed to differentiate between reliable and unreliable sources.

 Chokshi, N. (2017).
 How to Fight ‘Fake News’ (Warning: It Isn’t Easy).
 New York Times.
 Retrieved from https://www.nytimes.com/2017/09/18/business/media/fight-fake-news.html